f1u77y/headphones-plug-detector/README.md

 ## What does it do

-This program detects when you plug out your headphones and pauses music for you.
+This program uses [jacklistener](https://github.com/gentoo-root/jacklistener) to detect when you plug out your headphones and pauses music for you.
 When you plug them in again, it resumes all the players that were paused by this program.

-You need to use PulseAudio as music output and MPRIS-compliant audio players for this program to work.
+You need jacklistener and MPRIS-compliant audio players for this program to work.
 If you're using some common DE (GNOME, KDE, Unity) and see the player widget on panel, then your player is MPRIS-compliant.
 Almost all common players with GUI (Clementine, Amarok, Deadbeef, etc.) are compliant (but some of them